jieggii/wg-node/docs/usage/set-up-wg-node-on-your-server.md

 > To set up **wg-node** on your own server, you will need to follow some simple steps!

 ## Step 1.
-Ensure that your machine supports Wireguard
+Ensure that your machine supports WireGuard

-Please ensure that your kernel supports Wireguard module.
+Please ensure that your kernel supports WireGuard. (#TODO: how?)

 ## Step 2.
 Install dependencies

 **wg-node** is being run in docker containers, so, the only dependencies you need to install are [docker](https://www.docker.com/) and [docker compose plugin](https://docs.docker.com/compose/).

-So, install them and make sure that they are set up properly.
+Install them and make sure that they are set up properly. (#TODO: more details)

 ## Step 3.
 Set up `WIREGUARD_PUBLIC_HOST` environmental variable